 Does student performance confirm instructional practice or indicate the need to change it?
-Are students ready to move on to the next phase of the
+Are students ready to move on to the next phase of the course or is there need for remediation?

 Teacher-developed assessments and the evaluations based on them have a variety of uses: